 How do I help a loved one or client get admitted?

 We routinely work with family members, professional helpers, and criminal justice systems to facilitate admissions.
 We understand that you want to be kept informed.
 However, federal confidentiality laws require that we have the written consent of a prospective client to discuss details of their admission.
-You can find a general consent form here and one for the criminal justice system here.
+You can find a consent form here.
 Just complete it and have the prospective client sign it and fax it back to us at 734.557.3984.

 How long will it take to get in?

 Wait times vary by program, they can be difficult to predict and several factors play important roles.
-These factors include bed/appointment availability, whether the admission requires medical clearance, how long it takes to get records, whether you’re seeking a scholarship-funded service, and whether you fall into a high priority group, like pregnant women
+These factors include bed/appointment availability, whether the admission requires medical clearance, how long it takes to get records, whether you’re seeking a scholarship-funded service, and whether you fall into a high priority group, like pregnant women.
+COVID may also change your wait time to get into a program.
+Please contact our intake team for the most up-to-date information.

 Can I take a tour?